-For the three and nine months ended August 31, 2022 and 2021 (in Canadian dollars)
+For the three months ended February 28, 2023 and 2022 (in Canadian dollars)

-These consolidated financial statements include the accounts of the Company's subsidiaries listed below.
+These consolidated financial statements include the accounts of the Company's subsidiaries as at February 28, 2023 listed below.
 All inter-company balances and transactions are eliminated upon consolidation.
+Subsidiaries are consolidated from the date on which control is obtained by the Company and are deconsolidated from the date that control ceases.
+Non-controlling interest represents the portion of a subsidiary's income and losses and net assets that is not held by the Company.